 Before getting on the airplane, there are a few things you'll need to prepare.
 The most important would be your marriage license.
 We recommend applying for your marriage license online before your arrival.
 This makes it quick and easy once you get to Hawaii.

 Packing doesn't need to cause you stress.
-As long as you have your ID and credit card, you'll be fine.
-You can get everything in Hawaii that you can get at home, and with an ABC Store on nearly every corner in Waikiki, it's easy to find those things you might have forgotten, like sunscreen or a phone charger.
+Just make sure you have a plan to transport your wedding attire.
+Other than that, as long as you have your ID and credit card, you'll be fine.
+You can get everything in Hawaii that you can get at home.
+With an ABC Store on nearly every corner in Waikiki, it's easy to find those things you might have forgotten, like sunscreen or a phone charger.